Quick Answer

 Goal: simplify and make the offer clear.

 - Choose one hero food offer and one drinks focus.
+Our guide to the nine revenue levers for struggling pubs can help you pick the highest-impact changes.

 - Cost and price properly.